Prunoideae/MitoFlex/README.md

 print(args.foo) # prints 'bar'
 ```

-Once you obtain a Argument instance, you can directly call the function like this:
+Once you obtain an Argument instance, you can directly call the function like this:

 ```python
 import MitoFlex